CodeForBoulder/upswyng/README.md

 #### Branch Naming

-All feature branch names will begin with a group-token followed by a short name describing what the branch addresses.
+All feature branch names will begin with a group-token, be proceed by a short name describing what the branch addresses, and finally end with the issue this branch addresses.

+**`grouptoken/short-name-#issuenumber`**

 Below are approved group-tokens: